-Togyu is the popular sport of bull sumo, native to Tokunoshima and other Ryukyu islands.
+Togyu is the popular sport of bull sumo native to Tokunoshima and other Ryukyu islands.
 Unlike bullfighting in Spain, the bulls are bred and trained to fight each other.
-It is so popular that some 400 bulls on the island are being trained to take part in togyu tournaments, which attract avid supporters and spectators.
+It is so popular that some 400 bulls on the island are in training to take part in togyu tournaments in front of avid supporters and spectators.